frg/k8-containerization-demo/README.md

 docker push <your-docker-hub-id>/app1:v1
 ```

+You can create your own on hub.docker.com with a new account on a free plan and would need to run `docker login` successfully before running the previous commands.
+A new repository on your Docker Hub account will be created after success.

 ## Kubernetes

 Kubernetes is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications -- we call these tools Orchestrators.